cdznd/todo-node-api/README.md

 ## Key Features:
 - **JWT Authentication**: The API implements **JWT authentication** with a **refresh token** system, ensuring secure and efficient user authentication.
 The refresh token allows for seamless token renewal, improving security and reducing the need for users to constantly log in.
 - **Swagger Documentation**: The API includes **Swagger** documentation for easy understanding and interaction with the available endpoints.
 It is automatically generated using **swagger-jsdoc** and **swagger-ui-express**, allowing developers and users to explore the API with ease.
-- **Unit Tests**: The API features **high coverage with unit tests**, written using **Jest**.
+- **Unit Tests**: The API features **reasonable coverage with unit tests**, written using **Jest**.
 This ensures the functionality of the API is completely validated, and it is maintainable and scalable in the long run.
 - **TypeScript Best Practices**: The project stick to **TypeScript best practices**, ensuring strong typing, clean code, and improved maintainability.
 TypeScript helps catch errors early and improves developer experience with enhanced code autocompletion and validation.
 - **MongoDB**: The API integrates with **MongoDB** for data persistence, ensuring a flexible and scalable database solution.
 The project also includes a **Mongo Express** web-based admin interface for easy database management and monitoring through a user-friendly dashboard.